tgarnier067/Neural_Networks_for_Water_Body_Segmentation/README.md

 ## Reproductability

+To reproduce our results, run notebook 13.
-Use notebook 14, please make sur to first download the data in appropriate folders, or to change the file path in the code.
-Otherwise, ask us (see contact) for access to the drive, and run the notebook 2 before running the notebook 14.
+Make sure the dataset is correctly downloaded and placed in the appropriate folders, or update the file paths in the code accordingly.
+Alternatively, you can contact us (see Contact) to request access to the preprocessed data on Google Drive.
+In that case, run notebook 2 first to set up the environment, then proceed to notebook 13.
+You will also need to select the model you wish to replicate by uncommenting the corresponding cell in the notebook.

+---

 ## 📚 References